Infamous (video game): Development

-Director Nate Fox stated that much of the inspiration of the superhero story came from two DC Comics series, DMZ and Batman: No Man's Land.
+Director Nate Fox stated that much of the inspiration for the superhero story came from two DC Comics series, DMZ and Batman: No Man's Land.
 Both center on a city after a large disaster.
 The series also inspired the crafting of the game's grim take on the superhero genre.
 Fox further stated that the film Batman Begins was an inspiration for the game.
 However, any correlation to DC Comics' Static Shock was unintentional.
 Fox considered his own personal involvement in the Seattle WTO riots of 1999 as influencing the reflection of "spending time in a lawless place" within the game.
 Grand Theft Auto III was also stated as an influence, in that the team could easily see themselves as superheroes in the open world of Liberty City; similarly, Spider-Man 2 was used as a model to demonstrate what it would be like to move about the city and answer random requests for help alongside regular missions.
 They had toyed around with a version of the game that they compared to a superhero version of Animal Crossing, and alongside superhero work, the hero would have an alter-ego of property developer to meet the citizens' more common needs, but dropped this and focused solely on superhero activities after about six months of work.
 The character of Cole was created to be a "kind of an everyman" so that players could then "get into the headspace of what it would be like to be a real human being who has been granted these exceptional abilities".
 The team also avoided giving Cole an alter-ego or outfitting him with a costume as it would not have reasonably fit in with the character or the game's story.